tumcms/Open-Infra-Platform/Documentation/joss/paper.md

 OIP fulfils this role by being open source, using CMake as a build system generator, and being based on well known libraries (like Qt, Eigen, Carve and Boost).
-Additionally, the EXPRESS parser provided proved useful for automatically producing source code and data models from newly developed schemas as needed [@vilgertshofer:2017:iwcce; @Amann:2018:Diss].
+Additionally, the EXPRESS parser provided proved useful for automatically producing source code and data models from newly developed schemas when needed [@vilgertshofer:2017:iwcce; @Amann:2018:Diss].

 There are similar open source libraries and viewers available out there.
-For a matter of fact, the geometry handling of IFC content has been taken and improved upon from the versatile *IFC++* library [@ifcplusplus].
+As a matter of fact, the geometry handling of IFC content has been taken and improved upon from the versatile *IFC++* library [@ifcplusplus].
-Note that this is not an exhaustive list -- a more thorough comparison has been conducted by @Hecht:2019:FBI and @Valero:2020:ISARC.
+Note that this is not an exhaustive list --- a more thorough comparison has been conducted by @Hecht:2019:FBI and @Valero:2020:ISARC.

 On the one hand, *IfcOpenShell*, *IFC++*, *IFC.js* and *XBim toolkit* focus primarily on handling IFC content and geometries [@ifcopenshell; @ifcplusplus; @ifcjs; @Lockley2017].
 They provide an API to implement against (in various programming languages) together with a viewer.
 However, they focus mainly on the stable versions of the IFC standard (like IFC2x3 and IFC4), while OIP focuses primarily on the newer developments.
-Additionally, OIP supports DirectX versions 11 and 12 simultaneously through the use of BlueFramework open-source library that serves as a basis for the rendering engine.
+Additionally, OIP supports DirectX versions 11 and 12 simultaneously through the use of the BlueFramework open-source library that serves as a basis for the rendering engine.

 On the other hand, *ParaView*, *Point Cloud Library* and *CloudCompare* focus on handling PCD [@paraview; @pcl; @CloudCompare].
 These provide more functionality for PCD analysis than OIP, however cannot handle BIM models.